dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 ## Incompatible features

-When downgrading your account, you won't be able to use some features that are present in Business or Professional plans.
+When downgrading your account, you won't be able to use some features from the Business or Professional plans.

 ![Incompatible Features](/files/account-billing-incompatible-features.png)